ajavamind/A3DCamera/README.md

 Color balance adjustments are not implemented.

 There are no camera leveling, tilt, or subject distance suggestions from the app.

-## Usage
-1. I discovered my camera lens vertical alignment is only off by 1 pixels so that live free-viewing is possible without eye strain for me.
-But the camera can not be too close to the subject.
-2. Camera distance to your subject is about 1.5 meters.
-This distance matches the tablet's 50mm camera lens interaxial separation based on formula calculations for the best viewing experience.
-3. Synchronization of the camera lens shutters is not known.
-The shutter speed is automatically set by the camera so motion blur is possible.
-4. I like to use a Bluetooth remote controller to take photos instead of pressing button keys on the camera.
-The XBP requires pairing with Bluetooth remote controller, keyboard or mouse.

 ## App Download and Install